-The MSI MAG341CQ input lag performance, on the other hand, is top-notch amounting to only ~12ms.
+The MSI MAG341CQ input lag performance, on the other hand, is top-notch amounting to only ~6ms.

-A 100Hz refresh rate provides a big jump in motion clarity from the standard 60Hz/75Hz displays and makes fast-paced gaming feel a lot more responsive and enjoyable.
-It’s also possible to overclock the monitor up to ~115Hz depending on a particular unit of the monitor.
+A 100Hz refresh rate provides a big jump in motion clarity in comparison to the standard 60Hz/75Hz displays and makes fast-paced gaming feel a lot more responsive and enjoyable.
+It’s also possible to overclock the monitor up to ~115Hz depending on the particular unit of the monitor.

-FreeSync works by synchronizing the monitor’s refresh rate with the GPU’s frame rate, but it requires a compatible graphics card by AMD or NVIDIA (GTX 10-series, RTX 20-series, or newer).
+FreeSync works by synchronizing the monitor’s refresh rate with the GPU’s frame rate, but it requires a compatible graphics card by AMD or NVIDIA (GTX 10-series or newer).

 FreeSync works without any issues when using a compatible NVIDIA graphics card, even though the MSI MAG341CQ is not officially G-SYNC compatible.

-When the menu is not opened, you can use the hotkeys for shortcuts including custom crosshair placement, changing the picture mode (User, Movie, FPS, RTS, Eye Saver), and input source selection.
+When the menu is not open, you can use the hotkeys for shortcuts including custom crosshair placement, changing the picture mode (User, Movie, FPS, RTS, Eye Saver), and input source selection.